Post-market Review of the use of biologics in the treatment of severe chronic plaque psoriasis

 - Subject to the findings from Terms of Reference 1, 2 and 3, review the cost-effectiveness of biologics for severe chronic plaque psoriasis.

 Consultation on the Review

-Public consultation addressing the Review and final Terms of Reference will be open between 4 January 2017 and 5pm 15 February 2017.
+Public consultation addressing the Review and final Terms of Reference closed on 15 February 2017.

 Submissions will be published on the public consultation page for the post-market review of biologics for the treatment of severe chronic plaque psoriasis.